Auroraliiga: Season

-The regular season is a quadruple round-robin tournament, in which each team plays every other team four times – typically, each team plays every other team twice at home and twice away – resulting in a 36-game season per team.
+The regular season is a quadruple round-robin tournament, in which each team plays every other team four times – typically, a team plays every other team twice at home and twice away – resulting in a 36-game season per team.
 Teams are ranked by points, with three points awarded for a win in regulation time, two points for an overtime win, one point for an overtime loss, and no points awarded for a regulation loss.
 Individual player statistics from the regular season determine the winner of the Marianne Ihalainen Award for most points, the Tiia Reima Award for most goals scored, and the Sari Fisk Award for best plus–minus.

 The top eight teams at the end of the regular season qualify for the Auroraliiga playoffs.